I-490 Interchange Project

 The $340 million project includes construction of three miles of I-490 Tollway mainline roadway along with 16 ramps and 15 bridges to deliver full mobility on the west side of the airport.
 The new I-490/IL 390 Interchange is scheduled to be complete by the end of 2025.

-In 2022, work on the I-490/IL 390 Interchange includes continuing construction of seven interchange ramps and bridges, as well as repair work on York Road.
+In 2023, work on the I-490/IL 390 Interchange includes continuing construction of seven interchange ramps and bridges west of York Road.
 Construction also includes earthwork, drainage, retaining walls.

 Lane closures and traffic shifts are necessary to provide a work zone and safely accommodate traffic during construction.

 To accommodate interchange construction, a detour for York Road will be needed during bridge deck construction, as well as intermittent full closures along local roads during bridge beam placements.

 The Illinois Tollway is committed to ensuring that the Illinois Route 390 Tollway, as well as local roads, remains safe for both drivers and workers during construction, which is part of the agency's overall commitment to roadway safety.